Study Accounting in UK

 Internships and Placements:

-• Many courses incorporate accounting internships UK that provide hands-on experience with leading firms
+• Many courses incorporate accounting internships in the UK that provide hands-on experience with leading firms

 Graduate Salaries: